 Fast-forward a decade or three.
 You may be (mostly) grown up now, but you can still relive your street-racing glory days.
 Some automakers are thinking way outside the box with compact, adult-friendly “racecars.”
 Behold the world’s best street-legal go-karts for adults.

 For 20 years, the good folks at Germany’s Wimmer-RST have been chip-tuning anything with an engine to within an inch of its life.
-They focus on bringing race-track-worthy performance to street-legal rides.
-So, their Limited Edition transformation of the stock, but already stunning KTM X-Bow (pronounced “crossbow”) to an absurd, open-cockpit rocket made perfect sense.
+It focuses on bringing race track-worthy performance to street-legal rides.
+So, its Limited Edition transformation of the stock, but already stunning KTM X-Bow (pronounced “crossbow”) to an absurd, open-cockpit rocket made perfect sense.

 From the available lineup, we think the flagship GT trim is the only way to fly.
 It’s tuned to a max 435 horsepower — enough to propel it to 62 mph in just under 3 seconds and to 124 mph in less than 10.

 If Batman had a daily driver, it’d likely be Polaris’ Slingshot Grand Touring autocycle.
 It’s the tamest, most “livable” go-kart on this list, with car-like creature comforts, including touchscreen navigation, quilted touring seats, and a solid 100-watt Rockford Fosgate audio system.
 However, the door-free design, removable hardtop, and GM 2.4-liter four-banger pushing a respectable 173 horsepower and 166 pound-feet of torque make this more of an adult go-kart than a traditional drop-top sports car.